 We disclose and discuss EBITDA as a non-GAAP financial measure in our public releases, including quarterly earnings releases, investor conference calls and other filings with the Commission.
 We define EBITDA as earnings (net income) before interest, income taxes, depreciation and amortization.
 Our measure of EBITDA may not be comparable to similarly titled measures presented by other companies.
-Other companies may calculate EBITDA differently than we do, which may limit their usefulness as comparative measures.
+Other companies may calculate EBITDA differently than we do, which may limit its usefulness as a comparative measure.